beverly-hills-money-gangster/Daikombat-server/README.md

 in-memory queue that is meant to be polled during game rendering.
 All communications (server-to-client and client-to-server) are totally non-blocking.

+## Core dev principles

+- All configuration defaults should be prod-ready
+- The code should be simple, so I can understand it at 2 AM after taking a two-month break
+- Add as many tests as possible even if it looks non-practical at a moment(you will appreciate it later)
+- No AI

 ### Known issues

 - The server is not scalable at this moment.
 High availability and load balancing are not